 We strive to be a place that fosters creativity and lifelong learning.
 Interns work closely with our field manager and the community in our Community sponsored agriculture program (CSA).
 Our partnerships with other nearby farmers allow us to offer a diverse and exciting farm education.
 We believe the future of food security rests in a localized food system.

-We operate 10 acres of diversified production including vegetables, eggs, meats, fruit and small grains.
-We have a strong focus on environmental stewardship including organic and permaculture practices.
+We operate three acres of diversified urban production using principles of intensive growing and permaculture practices including fruits, vegetables, eggs, honey and limited meats.
+Our production focuses on environmental stewardship including organic and permaculture practices.
 Our farming style is an environmentally regenerative one.
-Each year we welcome up to four full time interns for three to six months during the growing season.
+This year we welcome 2 full time interns for 10-15 weeks during the growing season.
 Interns participate in all aspects of the farm including our educational classes.
 We strongly encourage applicants who are looking for practical farming education but also welcome all who have an interest in food production and environmental restoration.
-We are an educational working farm and offer internships in experiential teaching and we partner with local restaurants to offer culinary arts internship as well.

 EXPERIENTIAL TEACHING INTERNSHIP